adambeck7/kohlrabi/README.md

 # Kohlrabi Docs

 Why Kohlrabi?
 Broccoli was taken.
-Beautiful, modern API documentation from OpenAPI/Swagger specs.
-Zero config — just add your `swagger.json` and go.
+Modern API documentation from OpenAPI/Swagger specs.
+Just add your `swagger.json` and go.
+I've tested with numerous public OpenAPI specs and all rendered perfectly, but if you hit any problems, feel free to open an issue.

 ![License](https://img.shields.io/npm/l/kohlrabi)
 ![npm version](https://img.shields.io/npm/v/kohlrabi)